grahamammal/miss_river_data/README.md

 `clean_legs_non_geom.csv` contains cleaned data in a tabular format.

 `clean_legs/clean_legs_geom.shp` is a shapefile containg the same data with each row classed as a point feature.
-Attribute names are slightly differnt because writing methods allows only 7 character names.
+Attribute names are slightly different because writing methods allow only 7 character names.

 ### Data Cleaning